Guide

 The £100,000–£125,140 taper zone

-Between £100,000 and £125,140, your Personal Allowance is being gradually withdrawn.
-For every £2 of income above £100,000, you lose £1 of Personal Allowance.
-This creates an effective marginal rate on non-savings income of 60% in this band.
+Between £100,000 and £125,140 your Personal Allowance is being withdrawn.
+For every £2 above £100,000 you lose £1 of allowance.
+That creates an effective marginal rate on non-savings income of 60% in that band.

 Worked example — income above £125,140